Livingdead1989/livingdead1989.github.io/_posts/2026-08-26-intro-fibre-optics.md

 ---
 layout: post
-title: "Introduction to Fibre Optics"
+title: "Lets Explore: Fibre Optics"
 description: "The fundamentals of fibre optic networking, from single-mode and multimode fibre to SFP transceivers, connectors, cable types, splicing, and how fibre is deployed by Internet Service Providers."